SciLT: Long-tailed Image Classification under Scientific Image Domains: Related work

-\paragraph{Scientific image representation learning} Scientific data representation learning aims to acquire transferable representations from domain-grounded data, including medical images, molecular structures, and materials micrographs.
-Early studies primarily adapt convolutional neural network architectures to domain-specific medical imaging tasks~\citep{ragoza2017protein, jimenez2018kdeep}.
-More recent works emphasize large-scale pre-training and self-supervised learning to improve generalization under limited annotation and supervision~\citep{raghu2019transfusion, azizi2021big}.
-Recently, the inherent class imbalance in scientific datasets has attracted increasing attention.
-In~\citep{han2025climd}, a curriculum learning framework is introduced for imbalanced multimodal medical diagnosis, progressively guiding training via modality-aware difficulty estimation and class distribution scheduling.
-In~\citep{zhaodeciphering}, the authors propose an end-to-end framework for pathological long-tailed recognition in scientific datasets, significantly enhancing tail-class representation under extreme imbalance through balanced contrastive learning and objective regularization.
-While these methods achieve promising results, they primarily focus on task-specific architectures and training strategies, leaving the systematic adaptation of large-scale foundation models to imbalanced scientific domains largely unexplored.
-In this work, we provide a comprehensive empirical study of foundation model transfer under severe domain shift and long-tailed distributions, aiming to uncover fundamental limitations and derive principled guidelines for effective adaptation.
+\paragraph{Scientific image representation learning} Scientific data representation learning seeks transferable features from domain-specific data such as medical images, molecular structures, and materials micrographs.
+Early work adapts convolutional neural networks to medical imaging tasks~\cite{ragoza2017protein, jimenez2018kdeep}, while recent studies emphasize large-scale pre-training and self-supervised learning to improve generalization under limited supervision~\cite{raghu2019transfusion, azizi2021big}.
+More recently, class imbalance in scientific datasets has gained attention.
+Prior works address this via curriculum learning for multimodal diagnosis~\cite{han2025climd} and balanced contrastive frameworks for long-tailed recognition~\cite{zhaodeciphering}.
+However, these approaches remain largely task-specific, leaving the systematic adaptation of large-scale foundation models to imbalanced scientific domains underexplored.
+In this work, we conduct a comprehensive empirical study of foundation model transfer under severe domain shift and long-tailed distributions, revealing key limitations and providing principled guidance for effective adaptation.